 The overarching aim for English in the national curriculum is to promote high standards of language and literacy by equipping pupils with a strong command of the spoken and written word, and to develop their love of literature through widespread reading for enjoyment.
 National Curriculum, July 2014

 Pupils should be taught to read fluently, understand extended prose (both fiction and non-fiction) and be encouraged to read for pleasure.
-National Curriculum, July 2014

 Pupils should develop the stamina and skills to write at length, with accurate spelling and punctuation.
-National Curriculum, July 2014

-At Joy Lane, we use a text-based approach to teaching writing; using quality, language-rich books to hook the children not only embeds reading in our English curriculum, but it inspires their writing.
-How children ‘read’ the world around us is constantly changing; therefore, we also include film and other mixed-media texts as a basis for writing.
-In addition, links are also made with other curriculum areas, such as History and Geography.
+Our text-based approach to teaching writing puts quality, language-rich books at the centre in order to hook the children, further embed reading within our curriculum and inspire their writing.
+How children ‘read’ the world around them is constantly changing, and as a result, we also include film and other mixed-media texts as a basis for writing, as well as making meaningful cross-curricular links.
 Each chosen text acts as an ‘umbrella’ under which the children are taught to write a range of fiction and non-fiction genres.
 Each unit of writing develops progressively with children developing their speaking and listening skills, vocabulary, sentence structure, punctuation, grammar, organisational skills and sense of audience.
-Within this, there is an emphasis on drafting, editing and redrafting.
-The children use a range of tools to aid this process and to encourage independence in their learning; these tools also ensure that children transfer their English skills to all lessons across the curriculum.
+Within this, there is an emphasis on drafting, editing and redrafting using a range of tools, including our JLPS writing ladders, to aid this process and to encourage independence in their learning.
+These tools also ensure that children transfer their English skills to all lessons across the curriculum.

 Vocabulary, Grammar and Punctuation

 Throughout the programmes of study, teachers should teach pupils the vocabulary they need to discuss their reading, writing and spoken language.
 It is important that pupils learn the correct grammatical terms in English and that these terms are integrated within teaching.

 The explicit teaching of Vocabulary, Grammar and Punctuation (VGP) is essential to the development of children’s speech and writing.
 Through Joy Lane’s own progressive grammar programme, Sentence World, children from Year 1 to Year 6 learn key grammar and punctuation concepts in the context of writing sentences.
 Having a firm understanding of these allow children to be confident in building and manipulating interesting and varied sentences.
 Furthermore, they can then discuss and analyse their own language and grammar choices, as well as those of others, using the appropriate terminology.
 While this knowledge prepares the children for the end of KS1 and KS2 SATs tests, it also helps them to write with improved accuracy and confidence.